Punk subculture: Body and appearance

 For some punks, the body was a symbol of opposition, a political statement expressing disgust of all that was "normal" and socially accepted.
 The idea was to make others outside of the subculture question their own views, which made gender presentation and gender identity a popular factor to be played with.
 In some ways, punk helped to tear apart the normalised view of gender as a dichotomy.
 There was a notable amount of cross-dressing in the punk scene; it was not unusual to see men wearing ripped-up skirts, fishnet tights, and excessive makeup, or to see women with shaved heads wearing oversized plaid shirts and jean jackets and heavy combat boots.
 Punk created a new cultural space for androgyny and all kinds of gender expression.

 In trying to reject societal norms, punk embraced one societal norm by deciding that strength and anger was best expressed through masculinity, defining masculine as the "default", where gender did not exist or had no meaning.
 However, the main reasoning behind this argument equates femininity with popular conceptions of beauty.
 Everything that was normally supposed to be hidden was brought to the front, both literally and figuratively.
 This could mean anything from wearing bras and underwear on top of clothing to wearing nothing but a bra and underwear.
 Although that act can seem sexualised, to punks it was just a way of self-expression.
-Punk seemed to allow people to sexualize themselves and still be taken seriously.
+Punk seemed to allow people to sexualise themselves and still be taken seriously.

 The nature of punk allowed many to create a non-gender-conforming style.
 Punks could be free to use femininity or masculinity to make what they were doing even more shocking to their audience.
 It became popular for some punks to accentuate societal norms.
 At one concert, Donita Sparks, lead singer of the band L7, pulled out her tampon and threw it into the audience.